Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, and Pinterest

 Now that you’re aware of the many different channels at your disposal to reach your customers, how can you determine which ones will work best for you?

-It’s important to look at your marketing mix as a whole to understand how these advertising platforms contribute to your overall strategy.
+It’s important to look at your media mix strategy as a whole to understand how these advertising platforms contribute to your overall efforts.
 This is where unifying data, or looking at your performance collectively for each marketing channel, is key.

 Whether directly or indirectly, all of your marketing efforts can impact one another.
 By looking at the bigger picture, you can work to improve your holistic strategy without accidentally eliminating a helpful ad, campaign, or effort.